 Just kidding!
-My tolerance for spice did go up a lot while I was in India, but the trip was an intense learning experience, and the heat of my food was one of the last things on my mind.
+My tolerance for spice did go up a lot while I was in India, but the trip was an intense learning experience, and the number of peppers on my plate was one of the last things on my mind.
 I was thirteen when my dad and I landed in New Delhi, and I learned within hours of landing in the city to watch my step!
 Cow dung (and who knows what else) is everywhere.
 The weeks that ensued carried even more important lessons.

 By the time we made it to Rishikesh, I had learned to sleep through even the bumpiest taxi rides, and between snoozes, I learned that Indian traffic is something you really do just want to sleep through (or else you'll be terrified).
 In Rishikesh, we stayed at an Ashram in the middle of the mountains, and observed the simple life of monk-hood.
 At this point I was so far removed from my home that I was already losing touch of the stark differences between my home and this one.
 Washing my clothes in a bucket started to seem normal (and totally necessary, cow-dung considered).

 Not far from our Ashram, in Haridwar, I learn what it felt like to be a movie star.
 Crowds of people swarmed us.
 They took our photos.
-They asked for autographs.
-I was their first white girl.
+They asked for autographs from the first US citizens they had even met.
 They were going to tell everyone they knew.